daanboer/next-load-native-module/readme.md

 # Issue

-Next.js fails to load/find native node modules compiled as part of a pnpm workspace.
+Next.js (turbopack) fails to load/find native node modules compiled as part of a pnpm workspace.

 ## How to reproduce